Characters of the Marvel Cinematic Universe: M–Z: Ivan Vanko / Whiplash

 Ivan Vanko (portrayed by Mickey Rourke), also known as Whiplash, is the son of Anton Vanko.
 Learning what he knew of his father of the original model of the arc reactor, he uses it to create electric whips to kill Tony Stark.
-After his failure to do so, he attracts business rival Justin Hammer, for the creation of a new suit for Hammer, although Vanko later betrays him using drones to kill Stark and then attempts to kill him with a new exoskeleton suit.
+After his failure to do so, he attracts business rival Justin Hammer, for the creation of a new suit for Hammer, although Vanko later betrays him using drones to attack Stark and then attempts to kill him with a new exoskeleton suit.
 He is defeated in battle with the combined forces of Stark and James Rhodes and subsequently killed by his exoskeleton suit self-destructing.